Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 CommandShortcut (Mac)Description

-Focus InputCmd+EscToggle between editor and Claude
+Focus InputCmd+EscToggle editor ↔ Claude

-New TabCmd+Shift+EscOpen new conversation tab
+New TabCmd+Shift+EscNew conversation tab

-@-MentionOption+KInsert current file/selection reference
+@-MentionOption+KInsert a reference to the current file/selection

-3.2 JetBrains IDE
+3.2 JetBrains IDEs

-1. Install the Claude Code plugin from the JetBrains Marketplace
+1. Install the Claude Code plugin from the JetBrains Marketplace (currently Beta)

 2. Restart the IDE